MuleSoft announces solutions to build a future-ready foundation for AI.

 Security by design

-Learn why adopting an API-led approach to integration enables you to follow security and data governance best practices.
+Learn why adopting an API-led approach to integration enables you to follow security and governance best practices.
 APIs built with Anypoint Platform enable security teams to apply automated, layered, and intelligent security across domains, microservices, and APIs on a unified platform and enable development teams to build new applications and customer experiences with security and compliance enabled by default.

 For more API security best practices, download our whitepaper.